jbcodeforce/aws-remote-svc-acccess-from-k8s/README.md

 ## Problems

-We want to access a remote AWS service like ECR to get an image scheduled to a Kubernetes cluster running in another cloud.
-The problem is how to access to the docker image persisted in private ECR registry so the pod can be created:
+We want to access a remote AWS service like ECR to get an image scheduled to a Kubernetes cluster running in another cloud and access AWS services from a running app within Kubernetes.

+So the first problem is to demonstrate, how to access to the ECR registry to download so the pod can be created:

 ![](./docs/diagrams/general-concept.drawio.png)

-The second challenge is how to access any AWS service, like S3, from pods running on remote Kubernetes running on another cloud provider.
+Then the second challenge is how to access any AWS service, like S3, from pods running on remote Kubernetes running on another cloud provider.

 All communications are over public internet.

 ## Demonstration preparation

-As a pre-requisite you can build a docker image from the [simple python program]() that will be deploy on your Kubernetes cluster and it will list the S3 buckets in your account.
-The code source is in the `src` folder.
+As a pre-requisite you can build a docker image from the [simple python program](https://github.com/jbcodeforce/aws-remote-svc-acccess-from-k8s/blob/main/src/app.py) that will be deployed on your Kubernetes cluster and it will list the S3 buckets in your account.
+The code is using environment variables to get credentials to access AWS and identify as a user or role.
+Those variables are defined as Secret in k8s.

-You can prepare for the demonstration using a set of elements from this repository but see the next sectons for more details:
+You can prepare the demonstration using the set of elements from this repository but see the next sections for more details.

-* We assume you have aws CLI and you configured your access to AWS.
+* We assume you have AWS CLI and you configured your access to AWS.
 You should set the temporary access token, access key id and access key secret in environment variables

   ```sh
   export AWS_ACCESS_KEY_ID=AS....EM